moneyhub/api-docs/source/identity-docs.md

 # Claims

-> To add a new account for a registered user via either openbanking or
+> To add a new connection for a registered user via either openbanking or
 > screen scraping the following parameters would be sent in the request object:

 ```json